 The next time you visit your doctor for a routine checkup, talk to him or her and make sure you're getting all the nutrients your body requires for optimal health.
-Some special vitamin needs atvaried times include the following (click on each vitamin for more information and recommended daily allowances):
+Some special vitamin needs atvaried times include the following:

 Work with a doctor before, during and after pregnancy to ensure both mom and baby are getting the right mix of all nutrients, including vitamins, Mobarhan says.

 Women need extra folates very early in pregnancy to prevent birth defects, such as spina bifida, and while breastfeeding to replenish their own store of folate.
 To fuel the body and help their babies grow, pregnant women also need more of vitamin C, vitamin B1, vitamin B2, vitamin B6, vitamin B12, pantothenic acid and niacin.

 Breastfeeding moms need all of those, plus additional biotin and vitamin E. Most of these extra vitamins are easily obtained from food or a prenatal multivitamin, which most women need to take during pregnancy.

 After age 50

 At this time, the body needs more vitamin D (ask your doctor how much is right for you).
 A deficiency of vitamin D, which aids in the absorption of calcium, may enhance the process of osteoporosis.

 You may also need more B12, since many people over the age of 50 lose the ability to extract B12 from ingested food.
 Vitamin B12, like the other B vitamins, is important for metabolism.
 It helps in the formation of red blood cells and in the maintenance of the central nervous system.